19th European Society for Biomedical Research on Alcoholism Conference

 14:50-15:10

-Modulation of the intestinal NO homeostasis as trigger of intestinal barrier dysfunction in the development of alcohol-related disease
+Modulation of the intestinal no homeostasis as trigger of intestinal barrier dysfunction in the development of alcohol-related disease

 A. Baumann, Vienna, AUT